 Plenty of podcasts are real radio programmes, republished by broadcasters like the BBC.
 There are many professional podcasts produced by newspapers and other media organisations.
 There are also thousands of individual freelancers who produce their own podcasts purely for entertainment, hoping to monetise them through including advertising.

 That just goes to prove how accessible, effective and economical the medium can be.

-Why podcast is a huge content marketing opportunity
+A podcast can be a great content marketing opportunity for you